Yellowstone Kelly: Production

-Warner Bros announced the project in August 1956 saying that John Wayne would star.
+Warner Bros.
+Pictures announced the project in August 1956, saying that John Wayne would star.
 It was based on a novel by Clay Fisher, not published until April 1957.
 When the novel came out the New York Times said it "rates grade A without question".

 D.D.
 Beauchamp was hired to write a script.
-Then Eliot Asinof was reported as working on the script.
-Jack Warner assigned Irving Shermer as producer.
+Then, Eliot Asinof was reported as working on the script.
+Jack L. Warner assigned Irving Shermer as producer.

-By early 1959 the project had become a vehicle for Clint Walker, the star of Warner Bros' hit TV show Cheyenne and the final script was done by Burt Kennedy who was under contract to Warners at the time.
+By early 1959, the project had become a vehicle for Clint Walker, the star of Warner Bros.' hit TV show Cheyenne and the final script was done by Burt Kennedy, who was under contract to Warner at the time.

-Walker's co-star was Edd Byrnes who had leapt to fame playing "Kookie" on the Warner Bros detective show 77 Sunset Strip.
+Walker's co-star was Edd Byrnes, who had leapt to fame playing "Kookie" on the Warner Bros. detective show 77 Sunset Strip.

-Filming took place in April and June 1959, partly on location South of Flagstaff, Arizona which is now modern day Sedona, Arizona.
-"I felt miserable and lost ten pounds in one month" said Byrnes.
-Ray Danton was signed to a long-term contract at Warners after the film.
+Filming took place in April and June 1959, partly on location south of Flagstaff, Arizona, which is now modern-day Sedona, Arizona.
+"I felt miserable and lost 10 pounds in one month," said Byrnes.
+Ray Danton was signed to a long-term contract at Warner Bros. after the film.

 Reception

 The Los Angeles Times called the film "fairly good" in which Byrnes was "a bit too contemporary.
 Let it be said that he left his comb somewhere in the Sunset Strip and played it straight from there.
 Burt Kennedy's script is first rate."

-According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+According to Kinematograph Weekly, the film performed "better than average" at the British box office in 1959.